exasol/notebook-connector/doc/changes/unreleased.md

 ## Summary

-This release of the Notebook Connector comes with breaking changes in the `SlctManager`:
+This release of the Notebook Connector evolves the prior `SlctManager` interface to
+* Support building SLCs with GPU support, requiring a special flavor, e.g. [template-Exasol-8-python-3.10-cuda-conda](https://github.com/exasol/script-languages/tree/master/flavors/template-Exasol-8-python-3.10-cuda-conda)
+* Incl. isolating various SLC sessions regarding flavors, Git clones and working directories.

+The release comes with breaking changes:
-* The class has been renamed to `ScriptLanguageContainer`.
+* Class `SlctManager` has been renamed to `ScriptLanguageContainer`.
 * Some public methods or and attributes have been
   * renamed
     * `flavor_name` to `flavor`